Kay is a college student and small business owner who doubles as a freelance writer. They particularly enjoy writing about video games.

 There are always other smaller groups and types of skinheads, but those are the most frequently found.
 It's also worth noting that out of those listed, tradskins are usually the most friendly and non-violent of them all, keeping a laidback demeanor unless provoked—that's when things can get ugly.

 Is the Skinhead Culture Big?

-More and more people are becoming educated on what a skinhead really is, helping them wash the dirt from their name once and for all, and to this day they still believed in the same things -- unity, good music, equality, and having a good time.
+More and more people are becoming educated on what a skinhead really is, helping them wash the dirt from their name once and for all, and to this day, they still believe in the same things—unity, good music, equality, and having a good time.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.